SerTheGreat/HangarGrid/README.md

 Have you ever been annoyed by ending up with misaligned engines or clubfooted landing gear after spending half-an-hour trying just to guess where to rotate to get them right?
-This mod adds grid to SPH and VAB and "laser" guides for an active part to clearly you see where things are wrong.
+This mod adds grid to SPH and VAB and "laser" guides for an active part to let you clearly see where the things are wrong.
 Simple as it is.

 **Installation**